 High-strength riding boots stop your feet and ankles from extreme twisting and deep cuts in an accident.
 Motorcyclists who wear motorcycle boots are less likely to suffer injury to their feet or ankles.
 Even motorcyclists who wear non-motorcycle boots are significantly less likely to suffer injury than those who wear tennis shoes or other kinds of shoes.
 A good pair of motorcycle boots has a flex-resistant build and armor over the toes.

-Jacket and pants
+Jackets and pants

 Jackets and pants made of thick materials like high-quality leather and gore-tex protect your body from severe lacerations and road rash, which can require skin grafts to treat in serious cases.
 The best protection is provided by motorcycle jackets and with armor plating.
 Research shows that wearing a full protective suit results in shorter hospital stays and less physical pain after a motorcycle crash.